Translation Services Methodology

 The translation team is the most important element of any translation.
 Our translators are native speakers of the target languages with proven professional experience in linguistics, translation, editing and proofreading.
 Our teams have qualified professionals with expertise in the specific industry or business of the projects we engage in.
 Our translators use translation memory systems that assist them in retaining consistency in the terminology used across the translation team and in all of the translated material.
 Types of materials that may benefit from translation memories include: Insurance plan documents, Employee Manuals, Product Manuals, Websites, Software content, Marketing content, Technical content, Webinar materials, Guidebooks, etc

-After the translation is completed, an editor reviews and validates it to make certain the quality is consistent with the translation guidelines.
+After the translation is completed, an editor reviews and validates that the quality is both outstanding, as well as consistent with any established translation guidelines.

 5. Delivery and Customer Feedback